Kings Cross to Liverpool Street via 13 stations walk

 - The building ahead of you is indeed Buckingham Palace, though you are seeing it from the side.
 Note the Queen's Gallery where Her Majesty shows off her artworks in public exhibitions.
 Buckingham Palace is so intimately associated with royalty that it is a surprise to learn that it has only been the main London residence of the monarch since 1837, when Queen Victoria adopted it as such.
 For much of the Hanoverian period, as noted above, the principal royal residence was Kensington Palace.
 Victoria had been brought up there and kept under a very strict regime (she had to sleep in the same room as her mother even when a teenager, and hold a servant's hand when walking down stairs), which probably explains why she did not want to live there as an adult.
 Buckingham Palace had originated as Buckingham House, built by the Duke of that name in 1703, one of many grand aristocratic houses that were built around Green Park (several of which still exist - for example Lancaster House and Spencer House).
 It was bought in 1761 by George III, who used it as a house for his wife Charlotte.
 That house was much smaller than the one you see now.
 Modifications and extensions started under George IV in the 1820s, and further additions and alternations were made in Victoria's reign.
 These included the East Wing, the public facade today, with its famous balcony from which the royals wave on important occasions, which was built between 1847 and 1850.

 - Turn right on Buckingham Palace Road.
 (Unless you want a closer look at the palace, it is better to not to cross the road but to stay on this side).
-Once you have passed the palace, there is a very pedestrian unfriendly triangular road junction to your left: once you are past this, cross the road and fork right into St James's Park on a path that soon has the lake on its left-hand side.
+Once you have passed the palace, cross Buckingham Gate and keep straight on with a large triangular road layout to your left.
+In 150 metres, at the end of this, turn left to cross the road at the traffic lights and go straight on into the park.
+Take the path that forks right, pasing a playground.
+You soon have the lake on your left-hand side.

 - This path along the northern side of the lake soon takes you past a place popular with bird feeders, where you can see the amazing variety of waterbirds found in the park.
 Information panels identify them, but my two favourites are the Egyptian geese (actually more closely related to shelducks), whose eye patches make them look as if they have been in a fight.
 Fitting in with this image, they can indulge in very noisy bouts of competitive honking.
 You might think they are a modern introduction, but they have in fact been here since the late 1600s.
 They are now apparently quite rare in Egypt.
 My other favourite is the cute little tufted duck.
 I just love to think of all those countless eons of evolution that led to the creation of that little tuft - and to speculate in what way it helped tufted ducks survive in their natural habitat.
 Ducks are either dabblers or divers, and the tufted duck is a diver.
 It is sitting on the water, apparently serene and then - plop - it has gone.
 Feeding bread to the ducks, incidentally, is not good for their insides.
 Numerous studies have established this and signs in many parks urge you not to do it.
 But good luck trying to tell that to anyone.